ibra-kdbra/JS_game_collections/Tron/README.md

 - [ ] Improve AI by using a more advanced algorithm that is based on searching areas (instead of linear paths).
 Maybe something similar to Flood Fill

 - [ ] Add websocket for multi-player games over server

+- [] Try to make it playable for mobile players